seyna/seyna-library/docs/README.md

 <br>

-As far as I can remember, I've been a readaholic: history, literature, design, science, phycology ...
-I can read everything.
+As far as I can remember, I've been a readaholic: history, literature, design, science, business ...
+I want to read everything.
 Though Internet has brought us rich and fast information, I still like the properties of static and thoroughness in books, thus I still can't get rid of the habit of buying books.

 As I use Internet more, I see information change faster and faster, it's getting really hard to keep sharp observation and long-term focus.
 Therefore I build this.